jondgoodwin/cone/README.md

 When finished, Cone will support these features:

-- Readable, modular marriage of 3D content and behavior:
-  - Simple, outline-like declarative syntax for content
-  - Procedural generation and behavior interwoven in content
-  - Snap-together, Internet-hosted, url-located parts
-- Compile-time memory, type, and concurrency safety checks
-- [Gradual memory management][gmm]: safely manage memory your way
+- Safely manage memory your way
   - Lexical, single-owner strategy for performance
   - Ref-counted or tracing GC for flexibility
   - Lifetime-constrained references for performance/simplicity